h10r/image-classification-tool/README.md

 Motivation
 --------------

-I primarily wrote this program to tags on the content of images and classify the colors of the McGill Calibrated Colour Image Database.
+I primarily wrote this program to tags and classify the colours of the McGill Calibrated Colour Image Database.

 http://tabby.vision.mcgill.ca/html/browsedownload.html